-[Purpose] Tumor microenvironment (TME) including the immune checkpoint system impacts prognosis in some types of malignancy.
+Background: Tumor microenvironment (TME) including the immune checkpoint system impacts prognosis in some types of malignancy.
 The aim of our study was to investigate the precise prognostic significance of the TME profile in endometrial carcinoma.

-[Materials and methods] We performed immunohistochemistry of the TME proteins, PD-L1, PD-1, CD4, CD8, CD68, and VEGF in endometrial carcinomas from 221 patients who received surgery in the Department of Obstetrics and Gynecology at the University of Tsukuba Hospital between 1999 and 2009.
+Methods: We performed immunohistochemistry of the TME proteins, PD-L1, PD-1, CD4, CD8, CD68, and VEGF in endometrial carcinomas from 221 patients.

-[Results] High PD-L1 in tumor cells (TCs) was associated with better overall survival (OS) (p = 0.004), whereas high PD-L1 in tumor-infiltrating immune cells (TICs) was associated with worse OS (p = 0.02).
-High PD-L1 in TICs correlated with high densities of CD8+ TICs and CD68+ TICs, as well as microsatellite instability (MSI) (p = 0.00000064, 0.00078, and 0.0056), while high PD-L1 in TCs correlated with longer treatment-free interval (TFI) after primary chemotherapy in recurrent cases (p = 0.000043).
-High density of CD4+ TICs correlated with better OS and longer TFI (p = 0.00008 and 0.014).
+Results: High PD-L1 in tumor cells (TCs) was associated with better OS (p = 0.004), whereas high PD-L1 in tumorinfiltrating immune cells (TICs) was associated with worse OS (p = 0.02).
+High PD-L1 in TICs correlated with high densities of CD8+ TICs and CD68+ TICs, as well as microsatellite instability (p = 0.00000064, 0.00078, and 0.0056), while high PD-L1 in TCs correlated with longer treatment-free interval (TFI) after primary chemotherapy in recurrent cases (p = 0.000043).
+High density of CD4+ TICs correlated with better OS and longer TFI (p = 0.0008 and 0.014).
 Univariate and multivariate analyses of prognostic factors revealed that high PD-L1 in TCs and high density of CD4+ TICs were significant and independent for favorable OS (p = 0.014 and 0.0025).